 - Gunpowder or Zhu Cha - Chinese gunpowder green tea is an even rolled, pellet-shaped leaf with a smooth, nutty flavor.
 It is the most common tea used to make the famous Moroccan Mint Tea.

 - Jasmine Pearl - One of the finest quality China Jasmines.
 High-quality green tea is scented with fresh Jasmine.

-- Xin Yang Mao Jian or Fur Tip – From Henan province.
+- Fur Tip or Xin Yang Mao Jian - From Henan province.
 Seldom available outside of China although it is considered one of their most famous teas.
 Slender tightly rolled leaf.

-- Lu Shan Yun Wu or Lu Mountain Cloud Mist – From Jiangxi province.
+- Mountain Cloud Mist or Lu Shan Yun Wu - From Jiangxi province.
 Lu Shan Cloud Mist Green Tea is a legendary tea throughout China.
 The taste of the tea is sweet.

 - White Monkey or Bai Mao Hou - Grows along the slopes of the Taimu mountains in the Fujian province of China.
 The tea appears intricately woven with beautiful white tips looking like white-haired monkeys.
 Warm colored liquor with a fresh, almost wildflower sweet scent.

 7 Famous Japanese Green Teas:

 - Hojicha - Roasted Bancha or Sencha with a savory nutty flavor.

 - Genmaicha - Literally, "Brown Rice Tea".
 Medium grade Sencha combined with well roasted and popped brown rice.
 The rice adds a nutty taste.